-Throwing a patriotic party this summer?
-Be sure to make my patriotic mason jar centerpiece to light up your night.
+Are you throwing a patriotic party this summer?
+You’ll definitely want to make my patriotic mason jar centerpiece to light up your night.
+Forget candles!
 This centerpiece is a unique and fun way to light up your party tables.
-Forget candles!
-Go red, white, and blue by adding mason jars and lights.

 If you would like to make your own patriotic mason jar centerpiece you will need a few supplies!
 Here’s a complete list of everything you’ll need.

 - Darice Indoor 20 Count Red White Blue String Lights